dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ## Service registration methods

-Each service registration extension method offers overrides that are useful in specific scenarios.
+Each service registration extension method offers overloads that are useful in specific scenarios.

+**Option A: 2-level list**

 * In the following scenarios, the service container creates the service instance and disposes types that it creates automatically: